 Though not always the case, self-build mortgage interest rates tend to be slightly higher than traditional mortgage and remortgage rates.
 Additional borrowing costs such as arrangement fees also vary significantly from one lender to the next, which is why shopping around for a good deal comes highly recommended.

-It should be possible for borrowers to switch to a more competitive loan with a lower rate of interest when the build is confirmed as habitable by a RICS’ qualified surveyor or similar.
+It should be possible for borrowers to switch to a more competitive loan with a lower rate of interest when the building is confirmed as habitable by a RICS’ qualified surveyor or similar.
 The new mortgage rates would mirror those of a standard mortgage or remortgage.

 Maximum loan amounts are calculated on the basis of the financial circumstances of the borrower and the specifics of the project.
 As with most mortgages, your credit history will be scrutinised and your income level examined, along with any outstanding debts you have at the time of your application.